Get a demo of Culture Amp

 How does Western Europe compare?

-People in Western Europe were much more positive than average regarding Wellbeing Culture, Recognition, and Work Life Blend.
+People in Western Europe were much more positive than average regarding Wellbeing Culture, Remote Teams, and Flow.

-The highest scoring question for Western Europe had 87% of people agreeing that they understand how their work contributes to %[Company]%'s mission (-3% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Western Europe had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Western Europe were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 17% of people disagreeing (+4% above average).
+People in Western Europe were generally least favourable about Decision Making, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 27% of people disagreeing (+4% above average).

 Which questions matter the most?